7 Tips for Including Your Dog in Engagement Photos (Colorado & Beyond)

 Your dog probably won’t be able to stay focused and obedient for the entire photo session.
 So, make sure to take some distractions along!

-Tips for including your dog in engagement photos
+Tips for including your dog in Denver engagement photos

 Plan Rest Breaks